bacadra/ahk-greek-keymap/README.md

 # greek-keymap

 Greek keyboard for technical purposes.
-A package that allows users to easily enter Greek characters into their text using [AutoHotKey v2](https://www.autohotkey.com/).
+A package that allows users to easily enter unicode characters into their text using [AutoHotKey v2](https://www.autohotkey.com/).

 ## Features

-- Press the `Pause` _n_ times to activate worker of _n_ level.
+- Press the `Pause` _n_ times to activate Worker _n_ level.
 - Type text to match selected Worker, e.g. `Pause` `r` input `ρ`, but `Pause` `Pause` `r` input `√`.
 - Text case in considered, e.g. `Pause` `d` input `δ`, but `Pause` `D` input `Δ`.
 - The script will wait for up to 1 second for input after every keypress, but you can interrupt it at any time by pressing the `Esc` key.